Automattic/jetpack/readme.txt

 * We fixed a problem in Jetpack Sync code when trying to get property of non-object the post syncing file.
 * We stopped synchronizing the sitemap post types to WordPress.com servers as it was an issue given the size of these.
+* We removed all linting warnings for the JS code of the Admin page.
+These were only shown in development builds.

 = 5.8 =